About Spinal

 Spinal today and tomorrow #

-From there it simply was rinse-and-repeat.
-And now we are about DAYS later.
-Spinal is at many hundreds customers.
-All pretty much the target customer I had in mind: growing SaaS/software companies, looking to increase their content marketing output.
+From there it “simply” was rinse-and-repeat.
+And now we are about 736 days later.
+Spinal is at many hundred customers.
+All pretty much the target customer I had in mind: growing SaaS/software companies looking to increase their content marketing output.
 And with the current trajectory and some of the upcoming features, I’m confident reaching thousands of customers is possible.
 Why not become next?

 —Eelco, founder Spinal